APrioriInvestments/typed_python/README.md

 add more type information, more of your program can be compiled.
 Everything can still run in interpreter without compilation if you want.

+Nativepython is generously supported by [A Priori Investments](www.aprioriinvestments.com), a quantitative hedge fund in New York.
+If you're interested in working with us, drop us a line at info@aprioriinvestments.com.

 ## Where did this come from?

 Every time I (Braxton) find myself writing a lot of  Python code, I eventually